FlavRei/wine-quality-prediction/README.md

 ## Overview

-The **Wine Quality Prediction MLOps Project** is a full-fledged machine learning operations solution that covers the complete lifecycle of a machine learning model—from data ingestion and training to deployment and monitoring.
+The **Wine Quality Prediction MLOps Project** is a full-fledged machine learning operations solution that covers the complete lifecycle of a machine learning project—from data ingestion and training to deployment and monitoring.
 This project was built to help me understand and implement best practices in MLOps using a combination of tools and frameworks.

 The application predicts the quality of wine based on its physicochemical properties.
 It is served via a REST API and deployed as a Docker container on Google Cloud Platform.
+In addition, a front-end application is built with Streamlit, allowing users to adjust wine parameters using interactive sliders and obtain predictions through the API.
 The project also includes automated pipelines for model training, versioning, infrastructure provisioning, CI/CD, and monitoring.

 ---